Titan Fitness Lat Tower - 10-300 LB Selector

 It has also been noted by several reviewers that the selector bar when using only 10 pounds of weight has a tendency to hit against the top of the second selector plate.
 This wasn’t the case when I was using the gym’s Titan Lat Tower.
 Several reviewers have noted that playing around with the tightness of certain bolts can help alleviate those issues.
 I’ve included some YouTube videos down below for this device so you can see the issues for yourself and learn about a few simple solutions.

 If you’re worried about movement, don’t be, this unit comes in at 530 pounds of pure steel and included weights.
 It’s more than likely not going to move during any exercise you choose.
 If you’re worried, you can always bolt it to the ground.
 I do recommend setting this Lat Tower up exactly where it will be used to avoid a lot of headaches trying to move it at a later time.

-Finally, there are is also a band tension option to help bring your exercises to the next level.
-It works well, although doesn’t feel as solid as other commercial Lat Pulldowns I’ve used in the past.
+Finally, there is also a band tension option to help bring your exercises to the next level.
+It works well, although it doesn’t feel as solid as other commercial Lat Pulldowns I’ve used in the past.

-Overall the Titan Fitness Lat Tower – 10 to 300 LB Selector is great option for the price.
+Overall the Titan Fitness Lat Tower – 10 to 300 LB Selector is a great option for the price.
 While you could move up to a Rogue or Sorinex Lat Tower, the fact that this unit is about 200% cheaper makes it an excellent choice.
 While it’s not a perfect machine, for the price, it’s definitely worth adding to your garage gym or personal training facility.